 We present a series of interactive lectures that cover everything from fundamentals to new discoveries.
 Students also attend a journal club where they choose a research paper to read and present to their classmates.
 And throughout SNP, we aim to give a sense of what life is like on a research campus.
 Among other things, students visit research laboratories and core facilities, dissect brains, and design and conduct their own neuroscience experiments.

-The course takes place from 9:30am to 4:00pm, Monday through Friday, during the last two weeks of August (please see the main page or nominations page for specific dates).
-Classes are held at the Rockefeller University in Manhattan, and all expenses are covered, including metro passes, meals, and school supplies throughout the program.
-2021 note: we have yet to decide if SNP summer 2021 will be held on campus or virtually, but will communicate our decision with applicants in late spring based on COVID rates in NYC and Rockefeller’s policy about visitors to campus.
-Check out our summary of SNP Summer 2020 here to better understand what a virtual program might look like.
+SNP takes place from 9:30am to 4:00pm, Monday through Friday, during the last two weeks of August (please see the main page or application page for specific dates).
+Classes are held at the Rockefeller University in Manhattan, and we cover all expenses, including metro passes, meals, and any necessary school supplies/equipment.

 We seek motivated, mature, and inquisitive students, irrespective of previous scholastic achievement or interest level in science.
 To be eligible for participation, students must be enrolled in a New York City public school, and must be at least 16 years of age at the start of the program — we cannot make exceptions.
-Students must have a reference from a teacher or mentor, and a subset of applicants will be contacted by the SNP directors to arrange an interview.
+Students must complete the application on our website and have a teacher or mentor submit a corresponding reference.
+A subset of applicants will be contacted by the SNP directors in early April to arrange an interview.